Revolution Trains next model will portray the single unit PFA/KFA container flats built for Tiphook from 1987-88.

 We are proposing 6 liveries, and as with the tankers each version will also be available in multi-packs of three, each with different numbers if there is adequate demand.

-To keep prices down, we are not supplying the wagons with containers and they will be designed to be compatible with those of other manufacturers.
-We may tool our own 40′ container, of a previously unproduced type, if there is demand, however this would add around £7-10 to the price of each model.
+To keep prices down, we are not supplying the wagons with containers and they are designed to be compatible with those of other manufacturers.

 Standard price: £25 single wagon, £75 for pack of three.